-Shall -The policy is mandatory or it is required to comply with an Official Plan policy.
+Shall - Implies that Tthe policy is mandatory or it is required to comply with an Official Plan policy.

 Shoreline Hazardous Lands - Includes the flooding hazard, erosion hazard and dynamic beach hazards and the associated regulated allowances of the Lake Ontario and Burlington Bay shoreline, as defined, delineated and regulated by Conservation Halton.